woocommerce/woocommerce-product-bundles-bulk-discounts/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =
-Declared compatibility with WooCommerce 4.0.
+Fixed an issue with WooCommerce Product Add-Ons.
+Declared support for WooCommerce 4.2.